City of Plymouth, MN

 Test the water.
 In most cases, letting the water run and using cold water for drinking and cooking should keep lead levels low in drinking water.
 Residents concerned about lead should arrange with a laboratory to test their tap water.
 Testing the water is important if young children or pregnant women drink tap water.

-- Contact an MDH accredited laboratory to get a sample container and instructions on how to submit a sample: Environmental Laboratory Accreditation Program.
-MDH can help residents understand the test results.
+- Contact an MDH-accredited laboratory to purchase a sample container and instructions on how to submit a sample at Environmental Laboratory Accreditation Program.
+The Minnesota Department of Health can help residents understand test results.

-Treat the water if a test shows the water has high lead levels after letting the water run.
+Treat the water if a test shows the water has high levels of lead after letting the water run.
+Residents can use a filter certified with ANSI/NSF standards 53 and 42 for lead reduction.

-- Read about water treatment units: Point-of-Use Water Treatment Units for Lead Reduction
+- Read about water treatment units at Point-of-Use Water Treatment Units for Lead Reduction from MDH.

-- Visit Basic Information about Lead in Drinking Water
+- Visit Lead in Drinking Water from MDH.

-- Call the EPA Safe Drinking Water Hotline at 1-800-426-4791.
-To learn about how to reduce contact with lead from sources other than drinking water, visit Lead Poisoning Prevention: Common Sources
+- To learn about how to reduce contact with lead from sources other than drinking water, visit Lead Poisoning Prevention: Common Sources from MDH.

 The Value of Water